jeanlauliac/blog-old/content/makefiles-in-node.rst

 :date: 2014-03-23 11:52
 :slug: makefiles-in-node
-:summary: Leveraging a well-tried technology for Web, node.js projects
+:summary: Leveraging an “ancient” but well-tried technology for Web,
+          node.js projects

-We have seen a lot of \`\`build tools'' being built in the `node.js`_ world, `grunt.js`_ and `gulp.js`_ seemingly being the most popular ones.
+We have seen a lot of *build tools* -- or \`\`task runners'' -- being built in the `node.js`_ world, `grunt.js`_ and `gulp.js`_ seemingly being the most popular ones.
 Those provide an all-in-one solution, supported by a myriad of plugins.
 They are appealing for their relative simplicity.
 As such, they provide a quite decent solution for most projects.

 .. _node.js: http://nodejs.org/
 .. _grunt.js: http://gruntjs.com/